Precision Medicine Turns a Corner

 For many decades, cancers have been described—and even treated—according to the type of organ from which the cancer arises, such as lung, breast or brain.
 But increasingly doctors are looking at genetic information to determine how to best treat their patients and increase the chances for long-term survival.
 That concept has led to a new term in cancer care: precision medicine.
 Precision medicine means that doctors look at the biological processes that have gone awry and led to the growth of cancer in a specific person, such as gene mutations.
 Then they prescribe treatments that will target, or fix, that abnormal mechanism.

 Santosh Kesari, MD, PhD, refers to precision medicine as “giving the right drugs to the right people at the right time for the right problem.”
-Precision medicine is here to stay, says Dr. Kesari, professor of neurosciences, chair of the department of translational neurosciences and neurotherapeutics at the John Wayne Cancer Institute and director of neuro-oncology at Pacific Neuroscience Institute.
+Precision medicine is here to stay, says Dr. Kesari, professor of neurosciences, chair of the department of translational neurosciences and neurotherapeutics at the Saint John’s Cancer Institute and director of neuro-oncology at Pacific Neuroscience Institute.

 Earlier this year, the Food and Drug Administration released draft guidelines to oversee genetic testing for cancer treatment.
 The FDA’s draft is part of President Barack Obama’s Precision Medicine Initiative aimed at improving medical treatments by probing each individual’s genetic, biological, environmental and lifestyle information.